This post may contain affiliate links. Please read our disclosure policy.

-Anyway, it's been so bananas busy around here lately that quick and easy dinners have saved. my. life.
+It's been so bananas busy around here lately that quick and easy dinners have saved. my. life.
 That and the fact that my handsome man is crazy super awesome and has taken over 90% of the cooking these days.
 He's seriously the best. #luckylady

 See all that gooey, melty and in some parts crispy cheese?
-Oh baby, she's a makin' my heart a beat.
+Oh, baby, she's a makin' my heart a beat.
 It's pretty rare you'll find me sharing cheesy, carb-y recipes here on TEM, and looking at these pictures I can't think of one reason why that is?

 I think you may be seeing more PASTAAAA popping up around here.

 I love (love love) serving this vegetarian skillet lasagna topped with an easy to make kale olive pesto.
-If you're not a fan of olives, or prefer something a little more traditional, you can always opt for a basil pesto instead.
+If you're not a fan of olives or prefer something a little more traditional, you can always opt for a basil pesto instead.